How can we attune differently to non-human forms of life?

 For Re:Tune we have invited artists who developed work from different strategies around the question: how can we attune differently to non-human forms of life and train new techniques of attention and observation?

 All 3 participating artists are selected because of their different focuses on what a community can looking like exploring exchanges between different forms of life.
 They are developing new art projects that are presented both as interactive artworks in the exhibition and can be used as tools in various audience interactions, performances and workshops which are organized for various audiences, from experts, students, to children.
-The exhibition provides the context for the launch of the School for MultiSpecies Knowledges, developed in collaboration with Irina Shapiro, in which the artists together with other participants explore tactics that can be used to develop interspecies communities.
+The exhibition provides the context for the launch of the School for MultiSpecies Knowledges (on 27th May) developed in collaboration with Irina Shapiro, in which the artists together with other participants explore tactics that can be used to develop interspecies communities.

 Pei-Ying Lin in collaboration with Yi-Fei Chen, Discourse of a Viral Boundary

 Artist Pei-Ying Lin collaborates with social designer Yi — Fei Chen (both Taiwan, based in Eindhoven) to investigate the diversity and variations of the human encounter with viruses and how it is facilitated and mediated by objects.
 During the height of the Covid-19 pandemic, people felt emotionally lost and confused because of the speed of the virus’s development and the changing knowledge and situations with which we must adapt to a changing environment.
 If we view our internal and external world in the context of communicative disease, we have built our immune system as a boundary between us and the viral others, a biological boundary.
 But if we look from a cultural aspect then the masks, masks, disinfectants etc. are the cultural-physical boundaries between us and these ‘viral others’: the expansion of our immune system manifests itself at the level of the artifact.